-A transfer of school isn't a decision to be taken lightly, particularly mid-way through a year.
-Many children can become unsettled by a change of school environment and may suffer emotionally as well as academically.
-Once examination options have been selected, which may be as early as Year 9, a transfer of school should be avoided because it will be difficult to match chosen options and exam boards in alternative schools.
+A transfer of school is not a decision to be taken lightly, particularly mid-way through a year.
+Many children will become unsettled by a change of school environment and may suffer emotionally as well as academically.
+Once examination options have been started, which may be as early as Year 9 in many schools, a transfer of school should be avoided because it will be difficult to match chosen options and exam boards in alternative schools.

-If you're thinking about a transfer of school, you should first discuss the situation with your child and your child’s tutor or Head of Year in their current school.
-It may be that any perceived difficulties can be resolved and schools have a number of strategies that can be put in place to help a child who may have difficulty with peers or settling into a school or who is experiencing other problems.
+If you are thinking about a transfer of school, you should first of all discuss the situation with your child and your child’s tutor or senior/lead teacher in charge of admissions in their current school.
+It may be that any perceived difficulties can be resolved, and schools have a number of strategies that can be put in place to help a child who may have difficulty with peers or settling into a school or who is experiencing other problems.
 If difficulties cannot be resolved and your child is in a secondary school, it may be appropriate for you to consider whether a trial at another school could be beneficial.
 This would need to be discussed with your child’s current school.
 You can read more about trials in the Fair Access Protocol.

 A change of school may only move a problem rather than resolve it.
-It's therefore much better to try to sort out any problems with the school before considering a transfer, particularly if your child is involved in carrying out coursework, controlled assessments or preparing for final examinations.
+It is therefore much better to try to sort out any problems with the school before considering a transfer, particularly if your child is involved in carrying out coursework, controlled assessments or preparing for final examinations.

-If you've changed address, it may be that transport difficulties are a problem.
+If you have changed address, it may be that transport difficulties are a problem.
 Nevertheless, you should still discuss the transfer request with your child’s base school before considering a transfer to another school.

 Contact us: Email firstname.lastname@example.org or for further information about choosing and applying for schools call 01752 307170 or 01752 307110 for primary in-year admissions or 01752 307467 for secondary in-year admissions.
 School admissions staff are available from 11am to 3pm.